Lockdowns and Collateral Damage

 All children have a right to a high-quality education.
 Adults have a moral obligation to make this happen, and it is morally wrong to ask children to bear a disproportionate burden of the costs of the epidemic.
 Yet the lockdown policy, and especially school closures, guarantees that children are especially harmed.

 Online learning is not a good substitute for in-person teaching.
 For normal development, children have a strong need to socialize with other children, to make friends, and to play with one another.
-Online learning, masks, and social distancing all impede these critically important normal activities.
 Schools are also the main point of contact with care systems and provide a refuge for disadvantaged children.
 Furthermore, the risk from dying from becoming infected by COVID-19 is for children is very low – lower than the risk of dying from the seasonal flu.
-School do not close due to influenza, and neither should they close because of COVID-19.
+Schools do not close due to influenza, and neither should they close because of COVID-19.

 How do lockdowns specifically harm the working class?

 Lockdowns especially harm the working class.
-As essential workers, or just to survive, they must work and be exposed to COVID risk even if they are at high-risk, building the population immunity that will eventually protect everyone.
+As essential workers, or just to survive, they must work and be exposed to COVID even if they are at high-risk, building the population immunity that will eventually protect everyone.
 This, while low-risk college students and young professional lawyers, bankers, journalists and scientists are protected by working from home.
-Less wealthy people also lack a financial safety net, so that reduced income leads to food shortages or house evictions.
-Working class children are also disproportionately harmed by school closings, as their parents are less likely to afford tutors, pod schools or private schools.
-Poorer people also have less access to high quality medical care services, when they become ill, with lockdowns tending to decrease health care access differentially more for the poor.
-Thus, lockdowns both cause excess long-terms mortality and increase societal inequality.
+Less wealthy people also lack a financial safety net,

 How do lockdowns harm the developing world?